matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/sqlalchemy-python-crud-demo.md

 ## Create

 As an Object Relational Mapper(ORM) tool, SQLAlchemy allows developers to create python class to map the table in relational database.
-In the example below, we will create a `Customer` class which is a representation of `Customer` table in MatrixOne, the code which defines `Customer` is equal to a SQL statement as:
+In the example below, we will create a `User` class which is a representation of `User` table in MatrixOne, the code which defines `User` is equal to a SQL statement as:

 ```
 CREATE TABLE `User` (